classgraph/classgraph/README.md

 fast-classpath-scanner
 ======================

 Uber-fast Java classpath scanner.
 Scans the classpath by reading the classfile binary format directly to avoid calling the classloader.
 (Calling the classloader for all classes on classpath to probe the classes with reflection can take five times longer.)
+Is able to scan within zip and jar files.

 This classpath scanner is able to find:
 * classes that subclass a given class or one of its subclasses